 In the standard model, there are not only the quarks and leptons that we have just described, but there are also two additional families of quarks and leptons (figure 13.1), which are distinguished above all by the significantly higher masses observed experimentally each time we go from one family to the next.
 The progression of the masses within the table of elementary particles of the standard model is reported in figure 13.18, giving the approximate multiplicative factor of the masses, in the horizontal direction of the table and in the vertical direction of the table.
 We note that the average multiplicative factors reported outside the table are indeed very high when passing from one family to another, while the multiplicative factors to pass from one particle to another in each family are not so high except in the case of the transition from neutrino to electron, which would tend to suggest that it is probably the topological structure which is responsible for the large increase in mass changes from one family to another, but also that the topological structure most likely remains the same within the same family.
-It is also remarkable that the multiplicative factors associated with the neutrino are colossally higher than
+It is also

-Figure 13.18 - the masses of the particles of the standard model, measured experimentally and expressed in MeV/ c^2 , with approximate multiplicative factors all the other factors, which tends to suggest that it is probably the structure of the edge loops that change from one family to another.
+Figure 13.18 - the masses of the particles of the standard model, measured experimentally and expressed in MeV/ c2, with approximate multiplicative factors all the other factors, which tends to suggest that it is probably the structure of the edge loops that change from one family to another.